thejsway/thejsway/manuscript/chapter23.md

 ![Submission result](images/chapter23-02.png)

-The `FormData` object can also be used to send custom key/value pairs to a server.
+The `FormData` object can also be used independently of any form, to send custom key/value pairs to a server.
 Here is a very basic example form containing only a button.

 ```html
 <button id="buyButton">Buy a new t-shirt</button>